hamzabadshah10/Python_Development-Internship-Tasks/README.md

 ## 💡 Developer Philosophy
 <blockquote align="center">
-  <i>"The best way to predict the future is to build it.
+  <i>"The best way to predict the future is to build it."

 ---